Checking and Reporting your

 • Determine the side of the house or building closest to the water meter.
 The water meter is located underground outside your home or building inside a box.
 If you trace an invisible line from your meter box to your home, it will lead you to where your service line enters the building.
 The meter box has a cover that looks like one of these examples:

-• Hold the magnet to the pipe and see if it sticks.
+• Hold the magnet to the pipe to see if it sticks.

-• Take one or more well-lit photos capturing the results of the test
+• Take one or more well-lit photos of the pipe, capturing the area you tested.

 Lead